ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

 ---

 Would you like me to help you structure your full GD answer (intro – body – conclusion) based on all this?

+Sure Ankush!
+Here's the explanation in simple English — easy to speak during a GD or interview 👇

+---

+🔥 Where AI is Used in Wars (Yudh Mein AI Ka Use) — Recent Examples

+---

+🇮🇳 India vs Pakistan (Border Use)

+✅ AI in Border Security:

+India is using AI at the border with Pakistan.

+AI cameras and drones help detect people trying to cross the border secretly.

+These AI systems work even at night or in fog.

+In Punjab, many AI-based systems stopped Pakistani drones that were dropping weapons.

+✅ Latest Example:

+In 2024, Indian security forces stopped more than 100 Pakistani drones using AI technology.

+---

+🇺🇦 Ukraine vs Russia War (Real AI War)

+This is the first real AI war in the world.

+✅ AI Drones (Smart Drones):

+Ukraine is using AI drones that fly, find enemy targets, and blast themselves — like a robot soldier.

+These drones work without human help.

+✅ AI in Satellite Images:

+AI is used to study satellite photos.

+It helps Ukraine see where Russian tanks and soldiers are moving.

+✅ AI Chatbots in War:

+Ukraine made AI chatbots that give correct war updates and stop fake news from Russia.

+---

+🇮🇱 Israel vs Hamas (Gaza, 2023)

+✅ AI for Targeting:

+Israel made a special AI system called “The Gospel”.

+It helps soldiers find where enemy leaders are hiding.

+This makes the attack faster and more accurate.

+✅ AI for Planning:

+AI helps Israel’s army decide when and where to attack.

+It saves time and reduces human work.

+---

+✅ You Can Say in GD:

+> "Today, wars are not only fought with guns, but also with AI.
+From border protection in India, to smart drones in Ukraine, and AI targeting in Israel, AI is changing how modern wars are fought.
+It saves soldiers' lives and makes defense stronger."

+---

+Do you want me to prepare this in a spoken GD format for you to practice?